-Criteria Supporting Feature Remarks and Explanations 1.1.1 Non-text Content: All non-text Supported content that is presented to the user has a text alternative that serves the
+Criteria Supporting Feature Remarks and Explanations 1.1.1 Non-text Content: All non-text Supported With Exceptions In the viewing mode of Word web, content that is presented to the user pages of text are represented as has a text alternative that serves the images.
+For an accessible experience, equivalent purpose, except in select "accessibility mode" to render situations listed in WCAG 2.1 1.1.1. the document as a PDF.

-Criteria Supporting Feature Remarks and Explanations

-equivalent purpose, except in

-situations listed in WCAG 2.1 1.1.1.